building5/name-all-the-things/README.md

 # Name All The Things

 With Node.js, there are several situations in which using anonymous functions is less than helpful for debugging purposes.

-Name All The Things (`natt`) is a Node.js require hook which scans any loaded modules, and inserts a name for any functions that it find.
+Name All The Things (`name-all-the-things`) is a Node.js require hook which scans any loaded modules, and inserts a name for any functions that it find.
 The function names are meant to be somewhat reasonable.

 ```JavaScript
 // Putting a name on unnamed functions that initialize vars is easy